 - US Masters Winners List

 Understanding US Masters betting markets is pretty easy.
-If you are already familiar with golf betting, you should be acquainted with all the bet types available to you during major tournaments at top sportsbooks.
+If you are already familiar with golf betting, you should be acquainted with all the bet types available to you during major tournaments at top US sports betting sites.
 However, if you are not, here’s a list of the most popular betting options:

 - Futures – these are probably the most popular bets made on the US Masters.
 All bettors do is select a winner for the whole tournament.
 It is a very hard bet to get correct, but the payout is good.